Claiming damages from the offender - Croatia

 Can I get legal aid before and/or during the proceedings?
 Can I get it if I'm not living in the country where the proceedings take place?

 Victims of a criminal offence punishable by a term of imprisonment of more than five years, suffering severe consequences of the criminal offence, have the right to the expert assistance of a counsellor when submitting an application to join a civil action to proceedings, charged to the state budget.
-(Article 43(2) of the Criminal Procedure Code) This right is not confined by the injured party’s permanent residence.
+(Article 43(2) of the Criminal Procedure Code) This right is not restricted by virtue of the injured party’s permanent residence.

 When would the criminal court dismiss or refuse to adjudicate on my claim against the offender?